binipringle/property/_texts/1-outlinefirstdraft.md

 [^5]:The list of elements we get from *O’Dell v.
 Stegall* is similar but not identical to elements we learned for adverse possession.
 (Recall that adverse possession of land also includes the requirement of (1) exclusive possession and (2) actual possession of land in the same manner as a reasonable owner would possess it, given the land’s s character, location, and nature.
 Neither element applies to a showing of a prescriptive easement).

+---

 **Easement by estoppel**

 There is an **easement by estoppel** when, for example, a servient owner orally grants and then takes back permission for the supposed easement holder to use land after the latter has relied to her detriment on use of land.
 Relying mainly on the Restatement of Servitudes, the court generally rules that if injustice can be avoided only by establishment of a servitude (easement), the owner or occupier of land is estopped to deny the existence of a servitude (easement) burdening the land when (i) the owner or occupier permitted another to use that land (ii) under circumstances in which it was reasonable to foresee that the user would (iii) substantially change position believing that the permission would not be revoked, and (iv) the user did substantially change position in reasonable reliance on that belief.

 In *Kienzle v.
-Myers*, property owner Van Duyne orally agreed to allow adjoining property owner Bauer to run a sewer line through Van Duyne’s property and connect to the Van Duyne’s sewer trench, which in turn connected to a public sewer.
+Myers* (Court of Appeals of Ohio 2006), property owner Van Duyne orally agreed to allow adjoining property owner Bauer to run a sewer line through Van Duyne’s property and connect to the Van Duyne’s sewer trench, which in turn connected to a public sewer.
 Years later, Van Duyne’s successor in title reneges, which would require the easement holders, the Myers (Bauer’s successor in title) to incur expense to put in a separate sewer connection line.
 The court held that under these circumstances, the easement will arise by estoppel—servient owner (Van Duyne’s successor) would not be permitted to withdraw permission upon which the easement holder Bauer had reasonably relied, and on the basis of which she had substantially changed her position.
 But for Van Duyne’s acquiescence to Bauer’s use of her property, Bauer would have linked to the sewer wholly on her own property.
 Bauer’s decision to cross Van Duyne’s land constituted a change in position which placed her access to the public sewer out of her control, which disadvantaged Bauer.

 Some courts refer to easement by estoppel as an irrevocable license.
-The elements overlap significantly with those of easement by estoppel, where (1) landowner allows another to use land, creating a license; (2) licensee relied in good faith on the permission, usually by making physical improvement or incurring expense; and (3) the licensor knows or reasonably should expect this reliance will occur.
+The elements of irrevocable license overlap significantly with those of easement by estoppel, where (1) landowner allows another to use land, creating a license; (2) licensee relied in good faith on the permission, usually by making physical improvement or incurring expense; and (3) the licensor knows or reasonably should expect this reliance will occur.

 The rule from *Marcus Cable Assocs. v.
-Krohn* is that an easement’s express terms, interpreted according to their generally accepted meaning, delineate the purposes for which the easement holder may use the property.
+Krohn* (Supreme Court of Texas 2002), is that an easement’s express terms, interpreted according to their generally accepted meaning, delineate the purposes for which the easement holder may use the property.
 Thus, if a particular purpose is not provided for in the grant, a use pursuing that purpose is not allowed.

 Although the common law does allow some flexibility in determining an easement holder’s rights (the manner, frequency, and intensity of an easement’s use may change over time to accommodate technological development, under the Restatement (Third) of Property (Servitudes) § 4.10), an express easement encompasses only those technological developments that further the particular purpose for which the easement was granted.
 Further, despite public benefits of wide distribution of cable TV service, court may not adopt an easement interpretation based on public policy unless that interpretation is supported by the grant’s terms.
 And if a use does not serve the easement’s express purpose, it becomes an unauthorized presence on the land whether or not it results in any noticeable burden to the servient estate In *Marcus Cable Assocs. v.
-Krohn* , the court held that while cable television may utilize electrical impulses to transmit communications, as Marcus Cable claims, the granting language in Hill County Electric’s easement does not convey the right to use the property for purposes of transmitting communications.
+Krohn*, the court held that while cable television may utilize electrical impulses to transmit communications, as Marcus Cable claims, the granting language in Hill County Electric’s easement does not convey the right to use the property for purposes of transmitting communications.
 Cable television transmission is not a more technologically advanced method of delivering electricity.

+---

 **Termination of easements**